o11y-weekly/o11y-weekly.github.io/2023-10-11_Savings_dilemma/README.md

 In such companies where the value is the density and cost of the network to make money later, it is very important to keep costs low per user and that is why <font size="5">Efficiency</font> is really important.

-In my experience, I worked for social network and independant hotel industries where such properties are really important to make business.
+In my experience, I worked for a social network company and independant hotel industries where such properties are really important to make business.

 I had recently a discussion with a friend experienced about making business and stated:
 <font size="5">